 6.3 Registering for VAT

 VAT is a tax charged on most goods and services supplied in the UK.
 It stands for Value Added Tax and the current standard rate is 20%.
-There are three different types of VAT rates, which are applied depending on the goods or service being sold.
+There are three different types of VAT rates.
+These are applied depending on the goods or service being sold.

 |Rate||Goods & Services Rate Applies to:|

 |Reduced Rate 5%||Electricity, gas, carrycots, children’s car seats, maternity pads, sanitary protection products, nicotine patches|

 |Zero Rate (0%)||Books, newspapers, children’s clothing, certain food & drink, household water|